In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 Although considered to be less precise and versatile compared to a CNC Mill, CNC Lathes cost lesser and are excellent for quick, simple jobs.

-CNC lathes gain an advantage in the fact that the machine is smaller and more compact, thereby increasing their portability.
+CNC lathes gain an advantage in the fact that the machine is smaller and more compact, thereby increasing its portability.

 The machine is also characterized by its ability to rotate the workpiece while in operation.

-CNC lathe machines feature a lathe in the center that is able to rotate and turn the raw materials into position as programmed and commanded by the computer.
+CNC lathe machines consist of a computer-controlled lathe spindle that rotates and turns the raw materials into position as programmed and commanded by the computer.

 Typically, CNC Lathes have two axes.
-The Z-axis, which is the movement along the chuck, controls the length of the workpiece.
+The Z-axis is the movement of the cutting tool along the length of the workpiece, and the X-axis controls the movement of the cutting tool perpendicular to the chuck.

 The tools used for cutting the workpiece are fed in a straight or linear path along the spinning or rotating bar stock.

-The machine then applies a subtractive method, that is it removes material around the circumference of the material until the desired diameter for the custom design is achieved.
+The machine then applies a subtractive method, i.e., it removes material around the circumference of the material until the desired diameter for the custom design is achieved.

-Since the machine has the feature to rotate the raw materials, it requires and has a lesser number of axes for the movement of their tools, leading to their smaller form factor.
+Since the machine has the feature to rotate the raw materials, it requires fewer axes for the movement of the lathe cutting tool, leading to their smaller form factor.

-CNC lathe machines are mainly used for their ability to create external and internal features on the workpiece such as drill holes, bores, and threads.
+CNC lathe machines are mainly used for their ability to create external and internal features on the workpiece by performing different operations, such as turning, drilling, boring, threading, etc.

 CNC Lathe machines are similar in how they are controlled to CNC mills and can read both G code and proprietary programming languages.